Get important education news and analysis delivered straight to your inbox

 More than 40 percent of the nation’s black and Hispanic students attend racially isolated schools in which more than 90 percent of the students are students of color.
 And that helps explain why under identification of disabilities may be the bigger problem today.

 Special education services are expensive, often more than double the cost of educating a child who doesn’t have a disability.
-Roughly 6.4 million public school students in the U.S. receive special education services annually, at an estimated cost of nearly $40 billion.
-The federal government foots only a small part of the bill, leaving localities and states to pay for the rest.
+Roughly 7 million public school students in the U.S. receive special education services annually, at an estimated cost of $100 billion, according to the Florida study’s research team.* The federal government foots only a small part of the bill, leaving localities and states to pay for the rest.
 It’s not surprising that white, well-resourced families might be more effective at fighting for these dollars for their children than black or Hispanic families.

 Morgan argues that current federal rules on disproportionality make it hard for school districts to grant disability status to substantially more black students than white students and that’s denying treatment to black students who have clinical needs.
 Meanwhile UCLA’S Losen contends that this is not a reason to relax the disproportionality rules.
 He says that individual schools that are over-identifying students of color for disabilities, such as the white-dominated schools in the birth records study, still need to be monitored and reformed.